-Luca uses his knowledge of shading and techniques learnt in class to draw and colour a pumpkin.
+Luca uses his knowledge of shading and techniques learned in class to draw and colour a pumpkin.

 Harry locates India on a globe, Lukas practises writing numbers in French, Wiktor shares his work on doubles and Jasper does some baking.

-Harry makes an Indian Temple, Kira's bear finger puppet and Rashid helps to make lunch.
+Harry's Indian Temple, Kira's bear finger puppet and Rashid helps to make lunch.
 Paula in Year 3 has made reading and yoga part of her Monday-Friday routine.

 Thank you to everyone who has sent in photos of their child's home learning.
 Children and adults, we recognise this situation is not easy but you are all doing a great job and we really appreciate it!